IBM/dp-file-uploader/README.md

 ## Usage

-This script can be used to upload a single file, or multiple files, to a target DataPower Gateway filesystem.
+This script can be used to upload a single file, or multiple files, to a target IBM DataPower® Gateway filesystem.
 You control the behavior of the script through command-line arguments.
 The minimum usage would be as follows:

 ```bash
 $ dp-file-uploader my.datapower.com "local:///sandbox/" file.txt
 ```

-This would upload the `file.txt` file to the DataPower Gateway at hostname (`my.datapower.com`) and store the file within the `local:///sandbox/` directory.
+This would upload the `file.txt` file to the IBM DataPower® Gateway at hostname (`my.datapower.com`) and store the file within the `local:///sandbox/` directory.

 Since no other arguments were provided, some defaults were used: